 - Turn mixer up to medium speed and mix until light and fluffy, about 2-3 minutes.
 Stop occasionally to scrape down the sides of the bowl with a rubber spatula.
 Mix for a couple more minutes if you want a creamier, fluffier frosting.

 - Use immediately, or refrigerate / freeze until needed.
 (Refrigeration and freezing instructions can be found above and below)

 - Please read all of the information tips, and FAQ info above, as well as the notes below before making this recipe.

-- This recipe makes enough buttercream to frost 12-16 cupcakes (depending on how much or how little you add to each one), one 9 x 13 cake, or a single layer 8 or 9-inch round cake.
-The recipe can be doubled to be enough for a 2-layer cake or a double batch of cupcakes or tripled for a triple layer cake or triple batch of cupcakes.
+- This recipe makes enough buttercream to frost 12-16 cupcakes (depending on how much or how little you add to each one), OR one 9 x 13 cake, OR a single layer 8 or 9-inch round cake, OR a double layer 8″ or 9″ cake using a very thin layer of icing.
+The recipe can be doubled if you want a thicker layer of buttercream on your 2-layer cake or for a double batch of cupcakes.
+You can also triple the recipe for a triple layer cake or a triple batch of cupcakes.